ccao-data/data-architecture/dbt/models/default/docs.md

 # vw_pin_exe

 {% docs view_vw_pin_exe %}
 Parcel-level exemption amounts in EAV.
+PINs will only have a row in this view if they have exemptions for a given year.

 **Primary Key**: `year`, `pin`
 {% enddocs %}